dbilanoski/cheat-sheets/windows/in-place-upgrades.md

 3. [One more Reddit read just for a good measure](https://www.reddit.com/r/techsupport/comments/17c7ypq/windows_11_deployment_error_amiutilityreggetvalue/)

-### "Error MOUPG  MigChoice: Selected install choice is not available" Error
+### "MigChoice: Selected install choice is not available" Error

 Script exits in the first minute of the procedure and setuperr.log will hold this one: